 Try going to sleep a little earlier and waking a little earlier.
 That extra 15 – 20 minutes can make a big difference to your stress levels the next day by giving you the chance to slow down and take your time.
 This alone may help avoid the type of situations which used to lead to rushing around and subconsciously swallowing air.

-Excessive mouth breathing can cause poor uptake of oxygen, deterioration in the muscles of the throat, jaw deformities, respiratory problems, bad breath, gum disease, a weakened immune system, snoring and sleep apnea, and fatigue and poor health in general.
+Excessive mouth breathing during sleep can cause poor uptake of oxygen, deterioration in the muscles of the throat, jaw deformities, respiratory problems, bad breath, gum disease, a weakened immune system, snoring and sleep apnea, and fatigue and poor health in general.

 If you’re having trouble remembering to do this, or would just like to improve your breathing in general, it’s worth looking into the Buteyko breathing method.
 Improving the quality of your breathing is closely related to improving your level of health and well being and the Buteyko breathing method is one of the best ways I’ve found to do this.